 - Worcester Royal Infirmary

-In addition, Cambridge University collaborated with foreign labs, for instance in the United States and Germany, to investigate xenotransplants.
+In addition, Cambridge University collaborated with overseas laboratories, for instance in the US and Germany, to investigate xenotransplants.

 Objections to xenotransplants – effects on the animals